audunru/export-response/README.md

 ## Step 2: Add middleware to your routes

-To support CSV and XML exports for all your API endpoints, add it to `Kernel.php`:
+To allow exports for all your API endpoints, add middleware to `Kernel.php`:

 ```php
 'api' => [